NHERI-SimCenter/WE-UQ/Examples/weuq-0013/README.rst

    Setup the path and version of OpenFOAM in *Start* tab

 2. Specify geometric details related to the building and computational domain in the *Geometry* tab.
 Set **Input Dimension Normalization** to *Relative* to size of the domain relative to the building height.
 Change the **Geometric Scale** of the CFD simulation to 1 to 400 based on the experimental setup (see :numref:`tbl-we13-1`).
 Set the **Building Shape** to *Simple* as the study building is a simple square building.
 In the **Building Dimension and Orientation** box specify the **Wind Direction** as 0 to simulate wind incidence normal to the building face.
 Check the **COST Recommendation** to automatically calculate the domains dimensions based on the COST [Franke2007]_ recommendations.
-For the coordinate system,specify the **Absolute Origin** as *Building Bottom Center*.
+For the coordinate system, specify the **Absolute Origin** as *Building Bottom Center*.

    .. note::
       If the objective is to replicate a target wind tunnel setup fully, one might need to set the **Domain Length**, **Domain Width**, **Domain Height** and **Fetch Length** manually matching the dimensions of the actual testing facility.